 Jazz Artist Pablo Suñé Releases Debut Album Luz del Estero

-17 October 2017 - Luz del Estero, the debut album by Argentine-American Pablo Suñé is an evocative fusion of American jazz, classical and modern tango and strings.
+17 October 2017 - Luz del Estero, the debut album by Argentine-American Pablo Suñé is an evocative fusion of American jazz, classical and modern Argentine tango and strings.
 Full of style and imagination, Suñé’s voice in Spanish combines with elegant strings and guitar, which he plays with characteristic verve and flair.
-After six years playing straight jazz, the album sees Suñé exploring his own story, and drawing on influences from Argentina and Brazil as well as North America.
+After many years playing straight jazz, the album sees Suñé exploring his own story, and drawing on influences from Argentina and Brazil as well as North America.